A real job?

-Some people may wonder: Is working at camp a “real job” and “serious” enough for a career-minded young person eager to prepare for a professional future?
+Some people may wonder: Is working at camp a “real job” and “serious” enough for a career-minded student eager to prepare for a professional future?
 Absolutely!
-Yes, camp is a fun experience for campers and staff members alike AND it’s also an outstanding training ground for future professionals.
-Camp Nicolet trains young staff members in communication skills, customer service, teamwork, and sound decision-making — all critical foundations for professional work — and then trusts staff members with a great deal of responsibility.
-Camp Nicolet staff members not only learn good professional skills, they put them to work immediately in hands-on settings!
+Camp is a fun experience for campers and staff members alike AND it’s an outstanding training ground for future professionals.
+Camp Nicolet trains young staff members in communication skills, customer service, teamwork, and sound decision-making — all critical foundations for professional work — and then trusts them with a great deal of responsibility.
+Camp Nicolet Staff Members not only learn good professional skills, they put them to work immediately in hands-on settings!

 Working at camp, with other people’s children, is a serious task.
-Parents send their most precious people to us expecting them to be well-cared for by intelligent, responsible, mature, enthusiastic, engaging adults.
-Each of us on staff works hard, and works together, to put the needs of the campers ahead of our own in everything that we do throughout the summer camp season, and in a broad range of challenging environments, from the waterfront to the equestrian arena to wilderness tripping.
+Parents send their most precious beings to us expecting them to be well-cared for by intelligent, responsible, mature, enthusiastic, engaging adults.
+Each of us on staff works hard, and works together, to put the needs of the campers ahead of our own in everything we do throughout the summer – and in a broad range of challenging environments, from the waterfront to the equestrian arena to wilderness tripping.

-In order to ensure that we are up to this immense responsibility, Camp Nicolet hires capable, enthusiastic individuals with strong records — people who are looking to lead by example while serving youth and providing them with a positive experience filled with opportunities for personal growth and development.
-If this sounds like you, and you meet the following requirements, please see below for a list of our open positions.
+Camp Nicolet hires capable, enthusiastic individuals with strong backgrounds; people who are looking to lead by example while serving youth and providing them with a positive experience filled with opportunities for personal growth and development.
+If this sounds like you, and you meet the following requirements, please see below for a list of available positions.

 As you begin the application process, there are a few things you should consider:

-- Positions that require a particularly high level of skill and judgment may have additional age requirements.
+- Positions requiring a particularly high level of skill and judgment may have additional age requirements.
 Please be sure to read the entire listing below for this information.

-- We welcome international applicants and use CCUSA as our visa sponsoring agency.
+- We welcome international applicants and use CCUSA & IENA as our J1 Visa sponsoring agencies.

-- All staff must have, or be willing to obtain, CPR and First Aid certification.
+- All staff must have, or be willing to obtain, CPR and First Aid certification (at their own expense).

-- Working at camp is a full-time summer commitment – most staff live on-site in cabins for the entire season.
+- Working at camp is a full-time summer commitment – most staff live on-site for the entire season.